fourMs/MGT-python/docs/musicalgestures/_motionvideo.md

 - `thresh` *float, optional* - Eliminates pixel values less than given threshold.
 Ranges from 0 to 1.
 Defaults to 0.05.
 - `blur` *str, optional* - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.
 - `kernel_size` *int, optional* - Size of structuring element.
 Defaults to 5.
+- `atadenoise` *bool, optional* - If True, applies an adaptive temporal averaging denoiser every 129 frames.
+Defaults to False.
+- `use_median` *bool, optional* - If True the algorithm applies a median filter on the thresholded frame-difference stream.
+Defaults to False.
+- `motion_analysis` *str, optional* - Specify which motion analysis to process or all.
+'AoM' renders the Area of Motion.
+'CoM' renders the Centroid of Motion.
+'QoM' renders the Quantity of Motion. 'all' renders all the motion analysis available.
+Defaults to 'all'.
 - `data_format` *str/list, optional* - Specifies format of motion-data.
 Accepted values are 'csv', 'tsv' and 'txt'.
 For multiple output formats, use list, eg. ['csv', 'txt'].
 Defaults to 'csv'.
 - `target_name` *str, optional* - Target output name for the data.
 Defaults to None (which assumes that the input filename with the suffix "_motion" should be used).
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.